-Corollary 1.
+Proposition 3.
 In the cooperating equilibrium, all members of the maximally cohesive set play B, all the others play D.

-Resilience to system wide failure is determined by the existence of a strategically cohesive set.7 Strategic cohesiveness is in turn determined by both Δ_v and $\pi^v(V)$.
+Resilience to system wide failure at stage three is determined by the existence of a strategically cohesive set.11 Strategic cohesiveness is determined by both Δ_v and $\pi^v(V)$.
 The first captures the effect of payoffs, while the second captures the effect of the structure of the realized network with states.
-This suggests that the correct notion of fragility cannot rely on purely network centric measures such as too-interconnected-to-fail, or degree sequences.
+This suggests that the correct ex-post notion of fragility cannot rely on purely network centric measures.
+Even if one were to look for an appropriate network centric component of a good measure, it would not be measures like too-interconnected-to-fail (which is silent about the neighbors of the neighbors of the too-interconnected node), or degree sequences (which is silent about local structures), but rather cohesiveness which incorporates the idea of a group of nodes reinforcing each other and resisting contagion that began elsewhere.

 To separate the effects of network and payoff structure we make some simplifying assumptions and examine their consequences below.